 The transplant procedure

 The patient getting the stem cell transplant may be admitted to the stem cell transplant unit of the hospital or receive treatment as an outpatient depending on a number of factors.

 If treated as an inpatient, the patient is usually admitted to the hospital on the day before the high-dose chemo begins.
 He or she will usually stay in the hospital until after the chemo and the stem cells have been given, and until the stem cells have started making new blood cells again (see below).

 If this is done as an outpatient procedure, patients and their families must be able to spot complications requiring their doctor’s attention.
 Unless they live close to the transplant center, they will be asked to stay in a nearby hotel.

 The patient receives high-dose chemotherapy and sometimes also radiation treatment to the entire body.
 (Radiation shields are used to protect the lungs, heart, and kidneys from damage during radiation therapy.)

 The treatments are meant to destroy any cancer cells in the body.
 They also kill the normal cells of the bone marrow and the immune system.
 After these treatments, the frozen stem cells are thawed and given as a blood transfusion.
 The stem cells settle into the patient’s bone marrow over the next several days and start to grow and make new blood cells.

 In an allogeneic SCT, the person getting the transplant may be given drugs to keep the new immune system from attacking the body (known as graft-versus-host disease).
-For the next few weeks the patient will likely have very low blood cell counts, so they are given supportive therapies, as needed.
+For the next few weeks the patient will probably have very low blood cell counts, so they will be given supportive therapies, as needed.
 This might include antibiotics, red blood cell or platelet transfusions, other medicines, and help with nutrition.